balouf/bof/README.rst

 Feature Extraction
 -------------------

-The :py:mod:`~bof.feature_extraction` module mimicks the module https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text with a focus on character-based extraction.
+The `feature_extraction` module mimicks the module https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text with a focus on character-based extraction.

 The main differences are: